-- 1. Introduce yourself early on offer to help neighbours who might live on their own with shopping, gardening etc. - 2.
+- 1. Introduce yourself early on if you're feeling shy, at the very least pop a note through the letter box to say 'hi'.
+This lets your neighbours know that you are approachable, should they have any issues. - 2.
 Keep noise to a reasonable level not just music, but banging doors, loud conversations or walking home late at night.
 You are legally obliged to be quiet after 11pm but be considerate at all times during the day. - 3.
 Manage your bins unsightly and overflowing bins attract vermin and are a health hazard - 4.
 We advise you NOT to bring a car, but if you do, please park with consideration and not on pavements or green spaces, obstructing buggies, wheelchairs or damaging the natural environment. - 5.
 Gardening contributes to positive mental health so keep your garden tidy! - 6.
 Get involved in community projects join the Residents Association! - 7.
 Planning a party?
-Let the neighbours know in advance and finish at a reasonable time.
-You are responsible for your guests and their behaviour. - 8.
+Let your neighbours know in advance and finish at a reasonable time.
+You are responsible for your guests and their behaviour.
+Please also remember to follow current Government guidance in relation to Covid-19 safety and social distancing. - 8.
 Remember that residents can complain directly to the University, to Surrey Police and Guildford Borough Council which can lead to sanctions and even prosecution - 9.
 The University takes all complaints seriously, and can impose disciplinary action including fines or suspension on you and your housemates.
 This can affect your degree. - 10.
 Problems with your neighbours?
 It works both ways.
-Contact -publicengagement@surrey.ac.uk or if you feel threatened or in immediate danger contact Surrey Police on 101(non emergencies) or 999 for emergencies
+Contact publicengagement@surrey.ac.uk or if you feel threatened or in immediate danger contact Surrey Police on 101(non emergencies) or 999 for emergencies.